 Write On, Door County partners with Door Community Auditorium to present Words on Fire for the Fireside Coffeehouse Series 2020.
 The program, called Words on Fire, will be an eclectic selection of poems and music.
 The program will be held on Saturday, February 29, 2020, at 7 p.m.
 We are happy to continue Words on… [ Read On ]

-The Door County Poets Collective is seeking poems for a second collection, tentatively titled From the Heart of Door County.
-While our first anthology (Soundings, 2015) celebrated many of the iconic attractions and people known to both tourists and residents, this time we are looking for poems about the “interior” of the county–places, practices, people, events and… [ Read On ]
+SUBMISSIONS ARE NOW OPEN!
+DEADLINE EXTENDED TO DECEMBER 31, 2019!
+The Door County Poets Collective seeks poems for a second collection, tentatively titled From the Heart of Door County.
+Theme: Submit 1-3 poems about The “interior” of the county–places, practices, people, events and activities that the casual visitor may not see–to reveal its heart, What makes… [ Read On ]

 THE HAL PRIZE IS NOW CLOSED.
 We are pleased to announce the judges of the 2019 Hal Prize contest in poetry, prose and photography.
 They are photographer Tytia Habing; author, educator and artist Thomas Pecore Weso; poet Ira Sukrungruang; and novelist Cynthia Swanson.
 Conducted annually since 1998, the Peninsula Pulse’s Hal Prize seeks to encourage… [ Read On ]

 NOW OPEN THROUGH JULY 22!
 The WILF Award in Flash Prose offers a cash prize along with registration and accommodations for the Washington Island Literary Festival.
 Prose submissions of less than 750 word by Wisconsin writers are eligible for the award.